“Every sale has five obstacles: no need, no money, no hurry, no desire, no trust.” – Zig Ziglar

-These discussions create an educational tour for not just new employees, but also sales management in understanding how changes to the product are impacting market reception, and even other teams like marketing and customer support to improve and align their strategies according to trends.
+These discussions create an educational tour for new employees.
+They also allow sales management to understand how changes to the product are impacting market reception.
+They even allow other teams, like marketing and customer support, to improve and align their strategies according to emerging trends.

 Give great rewards

-Though rewards in monetary terms or recognition boost up the motivation of sales team, it’s the small things that matter most.
-Take time to recognize and reward qualities of your sales rep like best attitude, good calling, more sales meeting contributions, being creative etc.
+Though rewards in the form of monetary incentives or recognition boost the motivation of your sales team, it’s the small things that matter most.
+Take time to recognize and reward qualities of your sales rep like positive attitudes, positive cold calling results, more sales meeting contributions, being creative, etc.

-When your team is recognized beyond mere sales, they will be motivated to improve their performance as well.
-These small things may even be;
+When your team is recognized beyond the volume of sales they produce, they will be further motivated to improve their performance.
+These small things may include:

 - A pat on the back

-- Teeny weeny conversations once in a while
+- Positive, reinforcing conversations once in a while

 Salespeople are at high risk of losing track of their deliverables because the only thing that’s required of them is revenue.
-But reaching that goal is not easy.
-You need to set up proper tangible goals which are realistic.
+But reaching revenue goals is not easy.
+Establish realistic goals.
 Most salespeople are overwhelmed with unrealistic targets set by their management.

 “When 10%–20% of salespeople miss goals, the problem might be the salespeople.
 But when most salespeople miss, the problem is their goals,” wrote the Harvard Business Review.
-Before setting up targets, you need to have a standard business plan that includes a high research on:
+Before setting targets, you need to have a standard business plan that includes significant research around:

 - Your product’s reach in the market

-Once you assess the above, you will get an understanding of what areas your sales team is struggling, and accordingly, you can meet their needs.
-Like, you can educate and empower your sales team, incentivize them, work on the pricing of the product, assess geography reach and more.
+Once you assess the above, you will get an understanding of in which areas your sales team is struggling, and accordingly, you can course correct to meet their needs.

 - Tasks completed

-It encourages open mentoring, coaching, sales team project management, information sharing and collaborative sales techniques.
-Custom leaderboards give a quick view on performance of every sales person.
-You can also customize them to display actionable insights about each rep’s deals, tasks, calls, and revenue.
+Gamification encourages open mentoring, coaching, sales team project management, information sharing and collaborative sales techniques.
+Custom leaderboards give a quick view of the performance of every salesperson.
+With Agile CRM’s gamification features, you can also customize leaderboards to display actionable insights about each rep’s deals, tasks, calls, and revenue.

 Lead by example